rnagumo/Resume/README.md

 # 1. Experience

-## Machine Learning Engineer in Japanese industrial company
+## Machine Learning Engineer

-04/2017 - now
+04/2017 - now, Japanese industrial company

 ### Acoustic and linguistic analysis for the prediction of Alzheimer's disease.